QuiltMC/rfcs/structure/0001-rfc-process.md

     + An RFC may also be "postponed".
 This means the RFC is effectively rejected at the moment because it does not fit into the project's near-term goals, but may be accepted at a later date.

+If there is no *de facto* team responsible for the RFC, the Administrative Board is considered as responsible.

 # Drawbacks
 - This RFC process will require constant moderation in order to ensure the